b2dennis/storii/README.md

 # storii
 A secure, self-hostable password manager written in Go.
-This project provides a backend service for storing and managing encrypted passwords with JWT-based authentication and a basic CLI client.
+This project provides a backend service for storing and managing encrypted passwords with JWT-based authentication, and a basic CLI client as a reference implementation.

 ## 🔐 Security Model
 **Important**: This is a toy project and should not be used for production password storage without thorough security review.